abilandz/PH8124/Lecture_5/Lecture_5.md

 echo ${FileSize}
 ```

 The operator ```$( ... )``` can do much more than that.
-For instance, it can literally in-line the output of any command at the place where this operator was used.
+For instance, it can literally in-line the output of any command at the place where this operator is used.

 **Example 1**: How to produce the following single-line output, with the current timestamp embedded: